TheBanHammer/ToasterChan/README.md

 Command | Aliases | Description
 --- | --- | ---
+!bbq |  | Starts a barbecue for the room.
 !heroesneverdie |  | Revives the room chat.
 !highnoon |  | Kills all chat in the room.
 !rig |  | Rigs a roulette for a specific user.